structurizr/dsl/docs/language-reference.md

 ### properties

-The `properties` block is used to define one or more name/value properties for an element or relationship.
+The `properties` block is used to define one or more name/value properties.

 ```
 properties {